maurocordioli/odbc/README.md

-odbc driver based on  alexbrainman work with some changes like
+odbc driver based on  alexbrainman work with some changes for missing functions like

 - names of the columns